This story was updated Oct. 7, 2025, at 2:02 p.m.

 No indication that Roberts voted in Maryland or Iowa

-IPR News has been unable to corroborate news reports that Roberts, despite allegedly not being a citizen, was registered to vote in Maryland.
+Iowa Public Radio has been unable to corroborate news reports that Roberts, despite allegedly not being a citizen, was registered to vote in Maryland.

 On Thursday, the Maryland State Board of Elections administrator sent Iowa Public Radio the following statement:

 “It has recently been brought to the attention of SBE that a search for a voter, Ian Andre Roberts, using the public facing Voter Lookup Tool, revealed a voting record for a registered Maryland voter.
 The Voter Lookup Tool is not an investigative tool but a public application to assist voters to get basic information on their registration and elections.
-It is designed to help voters vote.
+It is designed to help voters vote."

 “SBE does not and cannot confirm that the identity of a voter matches that of another voter record in another state, based merely on the public facing information available.
 Similarly, other states, as in Maryland, public information voter lookups are limited in order to protect personal identifying information (PII) from disclosure.
 Therefore, SBE cannot and will not publicly announce whether media reports about the individual in question is or is not or was or was not a registered voter in Maryland."